Call now in confidence immediate help & advice 24/7

 Although cocaine is highly addictive, it is not physically addictive.

-This means that people will not need to undergo a physical detox when they arrive at a rehab centre.
+This means that people will not need to undergo a physical detox when they arrive at a drug and alcohol rehab centre.

 Instead, they will need to undergo therapy with a specialist to overcome their triggers and negative habits.